 American College of Surgeons Stop the Bleed

 As part of our community outreach to reduce mortality from senseless killing sprees, Heloderma Medical will add a 2-hour block of instruction on bleeding control (ACS BCon 2.0) to any other medical class you take, without any additional charge.
-You will receive an additional certificate from the American College of Surgeons authorizing you, as a good Samaritan / lay provider, to apply tourniquets and pack wounds.
+You will receive an additional certificate from the American College of Surgeons certifying that you have been trained to apply tourniquets and pack wounds.